maikszusevics/IaC/Terraform_Orchastration/README.md

 **HCL**

 HashiCorp Configuration Language (HCL) is a unique configuration language.
 It was designed to be used with HashiCorp tools, notably Terraform, but HCL has expanded as a more general configuration language.
 It's visually similar to JSON with additional data structures and capabilities built-in.

+## Commands

+- `terraform init`
+intitialises terraform

+- `terraform plan`

+- `terraform apply`
+runs the .tf file and creates any resources/infrastructure coded in it

+- `terraform destroy`
+destroys infrastructure created by terraform apply